 The Roadster Racers cars are packed in a large window box, measuring 11" (28cm) x 4¾" (12cm) x 8¼" (21cm).
 While it's massively oversized for the car, it does allow the contents to be easily viewed through the massive front window.
 The front of the box also has a portrait of Mickey, Donald, and Goofy in their respective rides racing along a course that wraps around the left end panel.
 The series title and "Transforming Pullback Racer" is printed in the lower right corner.
 A Disney Store exclusive sticker is affixed near the top left corner.
 Both end flaps repeat the title, and while the contents can be removed either way it's far easier to get them out of the left side.
 The top and bottom are blank blue and black, respectively, and the back panel has all of the legal info below three photos that serve as the instructions for Donald's car (see "Features/Accessories" below).
 Donald and his car's parts are held to a folded tray that easily slides out of the box.
 Donald and the car shell are all held in place with plastic zip ties, and the racer is held with plastic bands.
 To save yourself time and frustration, have a set of side cutters on hand to go through all four in short order.

 The racer is also pretty decent: the dark blue plastic has a faint metalflake that looks much better than the plain plastics used elsewhere, and the parts fit and assembly is solid.
-There are several paint apps here as well, and like the body they're generally pretty well done though there are a few rough edges. the steering wheel is shaped like a control yoke, made of the same soft vinyl we saw in Minnie and Goofy's cars, but the shorter, simpler design both looks better and should cause fewer problems for kids and parents trying to get Donald in and out of the car.
+There are several paint apps here as well, and like the body they're generally well done though there are a few rough edges.
+The steering wheel is shaped like a control yoke, made of the same soft vinyl we saw in Minnie and Goofy's cars, but the shorter, simpler design both looks better and should cause fewer problems for kids and parents trying to get Donald in and out of the car.